1Password Review 2025: Is It Safe + Worth the Price?

 1Password Review: Quick Expert Summary

-1Password is my favorite password manager in 2024 — it protects your data with top-notch security features, comes with a ton of convenient extra tools, has a highly intuitive dashboard, and offers budget-friendly pricing.
-I tested 1Password on my Windows 11 PC, MacBook Air, and Android and iOS phones, and I was impressed with how easy it was to create multiple password vaults, set up two-factor authentication (2FA), auto-save and auto-fill passwords, and navigate and use all of 1Password’s basic and extra features.
+1Password is my favorite password manager in 2025 — it protects your data with top-notch security features, comes with a ton of convenient extras, has a highly intuitive dashboard, and offers budget-friendly pricing.
+I tested 1Password on my Windows 11 PC, MacBook Air, Android, and iOS phone, and I was impressed with how easy it was to create multiple password vaults, set up two-factor authentication (2FA), auto-save and auto-fill passwords, and navigate all of 1Password’s basic and extra features.

 While 1Password has many great features, these are my favorite ones: